“Return of the Prodigal Son”

 By Colin Hart

-Character combos that have been hitherto underrated and underused now crackle with chemistry.
-Likewise, the whole episode has a calming sense of unity that had been missing in the earlier installments.
+Character combinations that have been hitherto underrated and underused now crackle with chemistry.
+Likewise, the whole episode has a calming sense of unity that had been missing in the previous installments.
 In a sense, “5G” sets the standard for the rest of season one.

-At first glance, it will appear that Mad Men is still reveling in low-stakes entertainment.
-Peggy and Joan engage in some accidental office gossip, while account executive Ken Cosgrove gets a short story published in The Atlantic, sparking intense jealousy in his co-workers.
-Doesn’t sound too exciting, but everything is framed in such a way that we eagerly await what will happen next.
+At first glance, it will appear that the episode is still reveling in low-stakes entertainment — Peggy and Joan engage in some accidental office gossip, while account executive Ken Cosgrove gets a short story published in The Atlantic, sparking intense jealousy in his co-workers.
+But that’s nothing compared to what comes next.

-The biggest revelation of the series occurs when a man named Adam Whitman shows up to the Sterling Cooper office claiming to be Don’s half-brother.
-He saw Don’s photograph in a newspaper and is overjoyed to find out that “Dick Whitman” is alive and well.
+The biggest revelation of the series occurs when a man named Adam Whitman shows up at the Sterling Cooper office claiming to be Don’s half-brother.
+He found Don’s photograph in a newspaper, and is overjoyed to find out that “Dick Whitman” is alive and well.

 Who is Don Draper?
 Suddenly, Mad Men’s defining question is a double-edged sword: Who was Dick Whitman?

 In retrospect, “5G” is a much sadder episode than I initially remembered.
 Adam, who was only nine when Dick “left” the family farm, is elated to reconnect with his long-lost older brother, yet Don wants nothing to do with him.
 His stone-faced rejection of the only lifeline left to his childhood is heartbreaking to behold.
 And it’s even more frustrating to watch him sit there in angry denial.
 He can’t even look Adam in the face.

 “Did you even miss me?”
 Adam tenderly asks.
 Don pauses for a few seconds before giving an answer that may or may not be genuine: “Of course I did.”

 On rewatch, it’s easier to see things from Adam’s perspective.
-The persona that Dick Whitman has created over the years — the suave, charismatic businessman/womanizer named Donald Draper — is a sham.
+The persona that Dick Whitman has created over the years — the suave, charismatic businessman who calls himself Donald Draper — is a sham.
 He’s nothing like Adam remembered.